yosemitebandit/vebsite/om2/content/projects/audioverde/index.md

 ### TTS

 And finally we can generate some audio.
-I'm switching between `gpt-4o-mini-tts`, `gemini-2.5-pro/flash-preview-tts`.
+I'm switching between `gpt-4o-mini-tts` and `gemini-2.5-pro/flash-preview-tts`.
 The gemini models are still in preview and have tighter rate limits.
 I found 11Labs too expensive.

+The script is broken up into chunks of text and then sent out for TTS, and again this is mediated by a Cloudflare queue.
-These bits of audio are also processed in chunks of text and the audio gets glued back together as WAV files.
+The snippets of audio that come back are cached, then eventually glued back together in order.
+I inject some silence where the script has `[PAUSE]` markers.
+I add music to the beginning and end.

-The WAV is converted to MP3 via lamejs -- I think I tried some WASM stuff here too but ended up going the pure js route.
+The full epsisode WAV file is converted to MP3 via lamejs -- I think I tried some WASM stuff here too but ended up going the pure js route.

 ### Observability